-The Centers for Medicare and Medicaid Services’ (CMS) proposed Medicaid Fiscal Accountability Regulation (MFAR) rule aims to increase transparency of Medicaid supplemental payments and address concerns over their financing.
+The Medicaid Fiscal Accountability Regulation (MFAR) rule proposed by the Centers for Medicare and Medicaid Services (CMS) aims to increase transparency of Medicaid supplemental payments and address concerns over their financing.
 The proposed rule defines supplemental payments as “extra compensation to certain providers” that are often made to providers on a lump sum basis apart from claim-based payments.
 If the proposed rule is implemented, many states may need to revise their Medicaid supplemental payment programs to achieve compliance.
 This paper by Milliman’s Ben Mori, Tyler Schulze, and Jason Clarkson summarizes the key proposed changes under MFAR for state Medicaid agencies to consider.

 Following the introduction of the Patient Protection and Affordable Care Act (ACA), the individual health insurance marketplace has experienced continuous change.
 To support understanding of the condition and stability of the individual market, Milliman consultants Paul Houchens, Jason Clarkson, and Zachary Fohl prepared the third annual profile of the individual health insurance market for each state along with the District of Columbia.